 Switching to another TKI is also an option if the patient can't take the first drug because of side effects.

 Some people in chronic phase may be treated with an allogeneic stem cell transplant (SCT).
-This treatment was discussed in detail in the section "Stem cell transplant for chronic myeloid leukemia."
+This treatment was discussed in detail in "Stem cell transplant for chronic myeloid leukemia."

 Monitoring treatment results

 Monitoring the patient to see how they respond to treatment is very important.
 Blood counts are checked, and either the blood is checked with a polymerase chain reaction (PCR) test to measure the amount of the BCR-ABL gene or the bone marrow is checked to see if the Philadelphia chromosome is there.
 Blood counts may be checked more often, but testing for the BCR-ABL gene or the Philadelphia chromosome is usually done about 3 months after treatment with a TKI is started, and then every 3 to 6 months after that.
 If the results show that treatment is working well, the patient stays on their current drug.
 If the results show that treatment isn’t working well, a new drug or treatment may be needed.